Inside the Schedule of a Multi-Million Dollar Insurance Producer

 The Elephant In the Room

-After looking at Michael's day, there's a lingering question: when exactly do you answer phone calls?
+After looking at Michael's day, there's a lingering question: when exactly does he answer phone calls?
 Schedule appointments?
 Run reports on clients who are going to have a rate increase?

 Michael estimates that if he didn't have someone in this secretary-like role, he would lose at least 50% of his day to busywork.